KjetilIN/Renewable-Energy-REST-API/readme.md

 ## Cache
 Description: Implement purging of cached information for requests older than a given number of hours/days.

+We have implemented a solution that functions using maps which stores countries which have been collected from the countryAPI earlier.
+The key is the name of the country and its value is country structs.
+It is mostly used for the neighbour query in the current endpoint.
+When searching for a country/ies, the country/ies will be cached for a set period of time, which we have set to 600 hours (equal to 25 days).
+This is done to ensure an updated cache.
+The result is less frequent requests for the API and shorter response time.
 When searching for a country/ies, the country/ies will be cached for a set period of time.
 This is done to ensure an updated cache.
 This result in less frequent requests for the API and shorter response time.

 ## Different Event types
 The notification supports different types of events.
 There are currently 3 types of events.
 Read more about them [here](#notification-event-types)